dat-ecosystem-archive/docs/docs/intro.md

 Dat is funded by [Code for Science & Society](https://codeforscience.org), a nonprofit supporting open source tools that benefit science and society.
 Dat also has a vibrant global community of developers building apps on the Dat protocol.

-These documents are collaboratively maintained on Github under [datproject/docs](https://github.com/datproject/docs).
+These documents are collaboratively maintained on GitHub under [datproject/docs](https://github.com/datproject/docs).
 We welcome corrections and requests for clarification.